 (Right: The British destroy their supplies during the final evacuation of the Gallipoli Peninsula.
-The men of the 1st Battalion of the Newfoundland Regiment were among the last to leave on two occasions, at both Suvla Bay and Cape Helles. - photograph taken from the battleship Cornwallis and published in Illustration)
+The men of the 1st Battalion of the Newfoundland Regiment were among the last to leave on two occasions, at both Suvla Bay and Cape Helles. - photograph taken from the battleship Cornwallis from Illustration)